AnInsomniacy/AnInsomniacy/README.md

 I'm a researcher in **autonomous driving** and **large language models**.
 Currently preparing to pursue my PhD at the **School of Intelligent Systems Engineering, Sun Yat-sen University**, specializing in autonomous driving research.

-🏸 **Personal Interest:** I have a deep passion for badminton, having received 4 years of professional training during childhood.
-This background sparked my interest in sports analytics and computer vision applications.

 🔬 **Research Interests:**
 - Large Language Models & Foundation Models
 - Autonomous Driving Systems